How Does the Scrap Metal Recycling Industry Work?

 To ensure quality, the metals are purified from any contaminants.

 One method of purification is electrolysis.
-In this process, an electric current is passed through the metal and the pure metal is deposited at the cathode while the impure ones are dissolved.
+In this process, an electric current is passed through the metal, and the pure metal is deposited at the cathode while the impure metals are dissolved.

-The impure metal is an anode and the pure metal is a cathode.
-The soluble salt from the metal is an electrolyte.
-These impurities collect below the anode, also known as anode mud.
+The impure metal is an anode, and the pure metal is a cathode.
+The metal’s soluble salt is an electrolyte.
+These impurities, also known as anode mud, collect below the anode.

-On the other hand, other metals just need to be passed under a strong magnet that can separate the metals.
+On the other hand, other metals must be passed under a strong magnet that can separate the metals.

 The Metal Is Solidified

-The melted metals are then put through a conveyor belt that takes them to a cooling chamber to solidify them.
+The melted metals are then put through a conveyor belt and sent to a cooling chamber to solidify them.

-Some metals are melted into sheets while others into compacted blocks in a process called baling.
-This is done to make the production of new products easier for manufacturers.
+In a baling process, some metals are melted into sheets while others are into compacted blocks.
+This makes the production of new products easier for manufacturers.

 The Metal Is Transported